The Graduate Visa route gives a Graduate the permission to stay in the UK for at least 2 years after successfully completing a course in the UK.

 If you were unable to apply because you had to remain in your home country due to COVID-19 and take lessons, you can still apply if you meet some further requirements.

-There are various other requirements which you will also need to meet when applying for your initial, extension or indefinite leave to remain visa a Graduate.
+There are various other requirements which you will also need to meet when applying for your initial, extension visa or indefinite leave to remain.